mtortora/chiralDFT/README.md

 Some very limited options to be set in the `include/params.hpp` file:

-* set the `MESOGEN` symbol to whichever particle geometry you fancy (I might write a very short intro on how to modify each particle’s characteristics if anyone is interested for some reason)
+* set the `MESOGEN` symbol to whichever particle geometry you fancy (the list of supported models is provided in the file)
 * set the `FULL_RUN` switch to either 0 for a purely perturbative run or 1 for a full sweep of the chiral free energy landscape.
 Bear in mind that the full run is VERY expensive (especially for the `DNADuplex` particle type), so don’t try it on your home computer.

 Don’t forget to recompile the code after modifying any of these flags.